 \subsection{Magnetoconductivity of the interacting massless-massive hole gas mixture}

-Next, we consider an interacting mixture of massive and massless holes (that corresponds to $\mu=\mu_3$ in Fig.~\eqref{Fig1}).
-Three types of inter-particle interactions are present here: in massive and massless hole subsystems individually and the scattering between holes from different subsystems.
-The interaction between massive holes has no effect on the conductivity (as we discussed above).
+Next, let us consider an interacting mixture of massive and massless holes (that corresponds to $\mu=\mu_3$ in Fig.~\eqref{Fig1}).
+Three types of inter-particle interactions are present here: the scattering in (i) massive and (ii) massless hole subsystems individually and (iii) between holes from different subsystems.
+The interaction between massive holes has no effect on the conductivity (as we discussed in the introduction).
 The interaction between massless holes was scrutinized in the previous subsection.
-Let us address the interaction between different types of holes.
+Hence, let us address the interaction between different types of holes.

 This correction, in turn, splits into two contributions: massless holes scatter off the massive holes and vice versa.
-Here, we will disregard the possible processes of conversion of one type of holes to another because it would be accompanied by a large momentum transfer (between the massive and massless hole valleys).
+We will disregard the possible processes of conversion of one type of holes to another because it would be accompanied by a large momentum transfer (between the massive and massless hole valleys).
 Obviously, such processes are suppressed.
 We will also disregard the interband scattering processes, in which the holes can be converted into massless electrons, thus, assuming $|\mu_3|\gg T$.

-Given the restrictions discussed above, the density of each component of the hole mixture is conserved and we can write two separate Boltzmann equations, describing the dynamics of each component exposed to an external static field ${\bf E}=(E_x,0)$ independently.
+Given the restrictions discussed above, the density of each component of the hole mixture is conserved, and we can write two separate Boltzmann equations, describing the dynamics of each component exposed to an external static electric field ${\bf E}=(E_x,0)$ independently.
 Their coupling is due to the Coulomb scattering integral:

 where $\tau_p$ and $\tau_k$ are the impurity scattering times (we used $\tau$ instead of $\tau_p$ in the previous subsection), and $Q_\mathbf{p}$ and $Q_\mathbf{k}$ are the Coulomb interaction-induced scattering integrals.
 Here and in what follows, the index `p' and momentum $p$ are related to massless Dirac holes with energy $\varepsilon_p=vp$, whereas the index `k' and momentum $k$ are associated with the massive holes characterized by the parabolic dispersion: $\varepsilon_k=k^2/2m+\Delta$; all the energies are counted from the Dirac point.
 The cyclotron frequencies are $\omega_p=eBv^2/\mu$ for Dirac holes and $\omega_k=eB/m$ for massive holes.